Lotfullah21/Data-Structures-And-Algorithms/14-binary-search/aggressiveCows/README.md

 #### Analysis:

-`Time Complexity` is `O(log(sum-max)*N)`, where N is number of elements in the weights array that we need iterate over all of them to find the required days.
+`Time Complexity` is `O(log(high-low)*N)`, where N is number of elements in the weights array that we need iterate over all of them to find the required days.

 `Space Complexity` is `O(1)`